Flaque/quirk/README.md

 **Don't push people to be unhappy.** I cannot believe I have to state this, but do not purposefully or accidentally force people to be unhappy to use their app.
 Don't force people to state their unhappy in order to access a feature.

+**Be extremely cautious about making engagement your core metric.** User engagement is fine to be concerned about.
+We all want people who need help to be actually engaging in the help.
+But holy moly becareful about this.
+You _do not_ want to drive something that is for many people a treatment into a self-perpetuating engagement loop.
+A ruthless focus on engagement has caused many a product to become skinner boxes. _No one should ever be addicted to your mental health app._

 ## Stupid Design Logic

 I'm not really a designer, but I do like to engage in _stupid design logic_ for why things are a certain way.
 Quirk has